Parkcross

 The Parkcross, also named Cyclocross Vossenhol-Maldegem is a cyclo-cross race held in Maldegem, Belgium.
 The men's race was held for the first time in 2007, the women's race in 2015.
+It is traditionally held on the Wednesday following the weekend of the UCI Cyclo-cross World Championships, in Sint-Annapark in the center of Maldegem.
+Since 2017 (except for the 2023 edition) it has been part of the Exact Cross series.